 Once you get a grasp of your utilization, the next level is to start forecasting your capacity.

-You can do this by calculating your Billable Capacity and comparing it to your Planned Work.
+You can do this by calculating your Delivery Capacity and comparing it to your Planned Work.
 You can even compare your Incoming Work to get a sense of whether you need to start hiring more talent or keep driving sales.

 If you want to get really advanced, you can start breaking this down by team or service line.